wboxxx/player/README.md

 - Tempo synchronization and grid display
 - GUI with real-time feedback
 - Optional integration of MIDI and audio analysis
+- Optional playback of detected notes with a user-selected SoundFont

 ## Getting Started